Parenting a Child With Anxiety is Hard

 Parent coaching helps you build skills that promote your child’s resilience, bravery and strengths, at the same time helping you avoid common parent traps like rescuing, reassuring, fixing, demanding and overprotecting.

 I use a variety of evidence-based parent-led approaches including Supportive Parenting for Anxious Childhood Emotions (SPACE).
 SPACE teaches you how to respond to your child in a way that increases their belief in their ability to face challenges and increases their opportunities to do that.
 It's a pioneering programme from Yale University which takes approximately 10-12 sessions, focusing on changes that you can make to your own behaviour to help your anxious child.
 We go on a journey across the weeks as I guide you through the process that you’ll complete in real time with your child.
-You can learn more about SPACE on their website by clicking here.
+You can learn more about SPACE by clicking here.